 The Sandman – The Sandman character that’s played by Michael Rennie is clearly a villain.
 But The Sandman in the comics prior the series was actually a Golden Age and Silver Age Superhero.
 Further research shows that Michael Rennie’s portrayal of Sandman was based on Dr. Caligari from the 1919 German Expressionist Film The Cabinet of Dr. Caligari.

 William Dozier’s narration for the series is comparable to the narration that can be found in comic stories.

 The tilted camera angles weren’t just used to show that a villain was crooked.
 They were also capturing the way that some comic book artists drew comics.

 The bright colors that were seen on the show were an attempt to mimic the vivid color combinations that are used in comics.

-The comic book sound effects seen mostly during the fight scenes was reminiscent of the comic book sound lettering which had always been a part of comics.
+The comic book sound effects seen mostly during the fight scenes were reminiscent of the comic book sound effects which had always been a part of comics.

 The giant deathtraps and props seen on the show can be traced back to comics as well, because they were a frequent part of Batman stories in Golden Age and Silver Age comics.